QingZhaoQE/MEE-Spatial-dynamic-N-mixture-models-with-interspecific-interactions/README.md

 # MEE-Spatial-dynamic-N-mixture-models-with-interspecific-interactions
 Code and data for "Spatial dynamic N-mixture models with interspecific interactions" published in Methods in Ecology and Evolution

-File 1. model code
-	R code of simulation and data analysis for the model introduced in the current study.
+File 1.
+R code for simulation and data analysis for the model introduced in this study.

 File 2.1 - 2.6.
 Waterfowl data used in the first case study.
 Data in 2.2 - 2.6 are in the same order as in 2.1.
 	2.1. segment information